HypixelDev/PublicAPI/Documentation/methods/skyblock/auction.md

 # skyblock/auction

 ## Description
 Returns SkyBlock auctions by either player, profile or auction uuid.
+Only "active" auctions are returned, these are auctions that are still open or that have not had all bids/items claimed.

 ## Parameters
 - key